KristianWold/experimental-quantum-spectrum/notebooks/nisq_spectrum/diluted_unitary/radius_decay_notes.md

 ![fishy](figures/belem_4qubit_repeated.png)

 Indeed, we get a slow, exponentially decaying dehaviour of the inner and outer radius, as with the repeated diluted unitary.
 This is not surprising, becase when we expand $[\prod_{i=1}^L (qI + (1-q)\mathbb{K}_i)]$, we do get an exponential term $(1-q^L)$ in front of the Kraus map.
 Of course, the inner and outer radii decay exponentially, not in the concave way as in the experiment.
 We could swap the model for the idling channel to a single diluted identity channel, but how to we parameterize the rank and $q$?
 We know we can find a set of $q$ 's and ranks by doing Diluted Unitary Fitting on the real data, but this is not a model with predictive power.
-What are we seeking?
+What would then be a good way to procede here?